RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 which you can find here:
 <http://www.gridresearchcorp.com/gridcoin/?result&t=Whitelisted_Project_Leaderboard>

-# Staking (Interest)
+# Staking

 ## How is the amount of stake-reward calculated?

 The stake reward is calculated by two combined algorithms.

-`Proof of Stake rewards based on an annual interest rate.
-An interest block contains only interest and occurs when you are fully paid in your research or an investor without research activity.`
+`Proof of Stake rewards will give you 10 GRC for each block you stack`
 `Proof of Research rewards for BOINC contribution, though research activity.
-A PoR block is a combined payment of interest and research reward.`
+A PoR block is a combined payment 10 GRC and research reward.`

 ## The wallet says "Not Staking because you don't have mature coins" , how long does it take for coins to mature?